akleer42/esphome-rtl433-thermo/README.md

 Main purpose for this work, is to integrate everything into Home Assistant.

 ## Supported devices
 Tested only with a pair of ORIA Fridge Thermometers.
-They seem to be compatible with LaCrosse TX141-Bv2 as found in rtl_433_ESP.
+They are identified as LaCrosse TX141-Bv2 by rtl_433_ESP.
 As Receiver/Tranceiver a TI CC1101 was used.

 **Note**: Additional sensors could be added with only minor modifications.